mckellwoodland/fid-med-eval/README.md

 # Additional Results

 Individual participant results for each visual Turing test are available in the `additional_results` directory.
 The directory further contains a depiction of randomly generated images from each model.
-Finally, the directory contains Precision and Recall metrics calculated with various backbone architectures.
+Finally, the directory contains Improved Precision<sup>9</sup> and Improved Recall<sup>9</sup> metrics calculated with various backbone architectures.

 # Citation